Third Culture Faith: Discovering God in the Flux

 It’s forged in discomfort.

-It trusts God’s goodness when the world feels unstable.
+It trusts God’s goodness when the world feels unstable and uncertain.

 How to Build a Strong Third Culture Faith